Consultation on Proposed Changes to the Application for Development Consent

 The Third River Crossing requires a special type of permission, called a Development Consent Order, to construct, operate and maintain it.
 Under the Planning Act 2008 we have to carry out a statutory consultation before we apply for a Development Consent Order.
 The stage 3 consultation was this statutory consultation.

-The responses received from the Stage 3 consultations are helping us to develop the final scheme that will form the Development Consent Order application.
+The responses received from the Stage 3 consultations helped us to develop the final scheme that formed the Development Consent Order application.
 As part of this process, we carried out some localised consultations on proposed changes to the scheme with those who are likely to be affected in early 2019.

 These consultations are now closed, however links to the proposals we consulted on are provided below: